paulchambaz/twitch-cli/README.md

 If you want to add more streamers, simply modify the config.h file again and reinstall.

+You can also **twitch-cli -p** tp print the list of connected streamers to stdout.

 You can also run this application in the background and get notifications when a streamer is live.
 Run **twitch-cli -d**, and the program will run until you stop it.
 You can then put it as a deamon in your init system, start it in your .xprofile, or just **twitch-cli -d & disown**.